 Education Program / Mass Isolation

-The Ballarat International Foto Biennale presents our first online Education Program: MASS ISOLATION.
+The Ballarat International Foto Biennale presents our online Education Program: MASS ISOLATION.
 Photography is an amazing tool for capturing and sharing the experience of both isolated individuals and unprecedented global events.
 In this program, students are encouraged to explore and express themselves through photography and creatively document their own experience of isolation and COVID-19.

 These six video workshops with accompanying teachers notes are suitable for any classroom around Australia.
 If necessary they can also be used for at home or in class learning.